reversesrever/cvideo/readme.md

 ======

 This is a very simple text-based 2-dimensional video engine.
-The way it works could be seen within an object-oriented approach, in which there is a structure that mantains the state of a frame (meant to be mapped in a screen).
+The way it works could be seen within an object-oriented approach, in which there is a structure that mantains the state of a frame (meant to be mapped into a screen).
 This frame is then manipulated by the functions provided.

 To-Do
 =====